 The wrongful death attorneys at Edelman & Thompson know that seeking compensation is often the furthest thing from your mind after a fatal accident claims the life of a loved one.
 We also know that no amount of money can turn back the clock and prevent this tragedy from happening.
 Seeking compensation through a wrongful death lawsuit is a vital action for many families, however.
 It is often crucial for surviving spouses and dependents to secure the compensation that will allow them to grieve without worrying about being ruined financially.

-If your loved one was killed in an accident caused by another party’s negligence in Missouri or Kansas, contact our knowledgeable and compassionate wrongful death lawyers.
-As one of Kansas City’s most respected firms, our team is here to help your family through this difficult time.
+If your loved one was killed in an accident caused by another party’s negligence in Missouri or Kansas, contact a knowledgeable and compassionate wrongful death attorney.
+As one of Kansas City’s most respected personal injury law firms, our team is here to help your family through this difficult time.
 We will stand up for your family and will pursue the justice that your loved one deserves.
 We’ll also handle every aspect of your claim on your behalf, giving you and those close to you the time you need to grieve.

 What Do You Have to Prove in a Wrongful Death Claim?